Skip to main content

 • Adapt quickly as your tagging strategy evolves

-In short, tags help you connect asset-level strategy to customer-level insights—today in Audience Search, and soon directly in Audience Builder.
+In short, tags help you connect asset-level strategy to customer-level insights—in Audience Search and Audience Builder.

 Benefits of Using Tags